COVID-19 and your super

 We're here to help

-If you have any questions about accessing your super (including how it may affect your insurance cover) or any other questions about your super or pension account, please call the Helpline on 1800 640 886.
+If you have any questions about how your super or insurance cover may have been impacted by early access, want to discuss options to boost your balance, or have any other questions about your super, please call the Helpline on 1800 640 886.

 In March 2020, the Federal Government temporarily reduced minimum annual pension drawdown amounts.
 These reductions have been extended for the 2021-22 financial year to 30 June 2022.
 Please see the Pension payments page for full details of the drawdown amounts that currently apply.